 ABANDONING OR ENDANGERING CHILD ATTORNEY FAQs

-- What does the law say about Abandoning or Endangering a Child?
+- What is the current Texas law about Abandoning or Endangering a Child?

 - What is the difference between Abandoning and Endangering a Child?

 - Can I get in trouble for leaving my child at home alone?

 - Will CPS (Child Protective Services) get involved if I am charged with Abandoning Endangering Child?

 - What is the punishment for Abandoning or Endangering child?